open-resources/physics_bank/content/public/018.Electrostatics/Electric Charge/Attracting and repelling bodies/Attracting and repelling bodies.md

 - {{ params.part2.ans1.value }}
 - {{ params.part2.ans2.value }}

+A charged body can attract a neutral body if the neutral body can be polarized.

 ## Attribution

 Problem is from the [OpenStax University Physics Volume 2](https://openstax.org/details/books/university-physics-volume-2) textbook, licensed under the [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).<br>![Image representing the Creative Commons 4.0 BY license.](https://raw.githubusercontent.com/firasm/bits/master/by.png)